spencerw/planetesimal_coll_paper/README.md

 LaTeX source and Python code used to generate figures in the paper

 Build LaTeX with 'make'
-Build figures with 'make figs' (Requires simulation data, which is not part of this repo)
+Build figures with 'make figs' (Requires simulation data, can be downloaded separately from the 'data' folder)